Macey Hodge: Angel City FC

-Angel City FC announced on December 23, 2024, that they had signed Hodge to her first professional contract, a two-year deal with a club option to extend an additional year.
-She made her professional debut on March 16, 2025, starting and playing 75 minutes in the season opener, a 1–1 draw against the San Diego Wave.
-On April 12, 2025 she scored her first professional goal against the Houston Dash, the first in a 3–1 victory.
+Angel City FC announced on December 23, 2024, that they had signed Hodge to her first professional contract on a two-year deal with the club option to extend an additional year.
+She made her professional debut in the season opener, starting and playing 75 minutes in a 1–1 draw against the San Diego Wave on March 16, 2025.
+On April 12, she scored her first professional goal to open the scoring in a 3–1 victory over the Houston Dash.
+On September 1, she picked up her fifth yellow card of the season and was suspended for the following game.
+She played in 16 games as a rookie, starting 9, and scored 1 goal as Angel City placed 11th and missed the playoffs.

+Racing Louisville

+On January 14, 2026, Hodge was traded to Racing Louisville FC in exchange for in intraleague transfer funds, in allocation money, and an international roster spot for the next two seasons.
+The following month, Racing re-signed Hodge to a new deal through 2027 with a mutual contract option for 2028.